ianprogrammer/typeorm-sequence/readme.md

 # Typeorm-sequence

-Typeorm-sequence is a library that enables you to use a db sequence in a column (it works only on postgres yet, I'm implementing with others DB's).
+Typeorm-sequence is a library that enables you to use a db sequence in a column (it works only on postgres and oracle yet).

 # Install via NPM